bnb-chain/bnb-chain.github.io/docs/beaconchain/index.md

 ## What are Beacon Chain and Binance DEX?

-[Beacon Chain](https://www.binance.org) is a blockchain software system developed by Binance and its community.
+[Beacon Chain](https://www.bnbchain.org) is a blockchain software system developed by its community.
-Binance DEX refers to the decentralized exchange features developed on top of Beacon Chain .
+Binance DEX refers to the decentralized exchange features developed on top of Beacon Chain.

 Please read the [FAQ](faq/faq.md) to get started.